Lele521/ucsb-cs56-f17.github.io/_exam/e01/typos.md

 # WHEN YOU ARE FINISHED

 * Please STAY where you are.
+* Write your name/seat/umail at top of p.1,3 and 5.
 * Show a "thumbs up" sign (&#x1f44d;) to let us know you are done.
 * We'll dismiss folks at 20 minute intervals, to reduce noise and distractions.